-This project was created using a variety of different hardware and software.
 The code used to control the sculpture can be found here.
 The hardware included: Continous rotation servos, infrared reflectance sensors (used as shaft encoders for the motors, which had no position control), 2 Arduinos, a Raspberry Pi, and a few breakout boards and power shields.
 See the labeled image below for more information.

 Many thanks to the Institute for Systems Biology for having me, and the following individuals for their huge help in this project.
 It wouldn't have been possible to make otherwise: Allison Kudla, Clémence Labarre, Abrar Abidi, David Gibbs, Boris Aguilar, Chris Lausted, Ilya Shmulevich, and Sui Huang.